MATERIAL FLOWS AND RESOURCE PRODUCTIVITY

 Purpose

-The purpose is to monitor the goal of sustainable consumption and production and the decoupling between natural resource use and economic activity.
+The purpose is to monitor the objective of sustainable consumption and production and the occurrence of decoupling between the use of natural resources and economic activity.

 Policy relevance and utility for users